CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```NO_QUICKDRAW``` Don't offer to draw items from this holster when the fire key is pressed whilst the players hands are empty
 - ```OUTER```  Outer garment layer.
 - ```OVERSIZE``` Can always be worn no matter encumbrance/mutations/bionics/etc., but prevents any other clothing being worn over this.
-- ```RESTRICT_HANDS``` Prevents the player from wielding a weapon two-handed, forcing one-handed use if the weapon permits it.
-- ```ALLOWS_NATURAL_ATTACKS``` Doesn't prevent any natural attacks or similar benefits from mutations, fingertip razors, etc., like most items covering the relevent body part would.
 - ```POCKETS``` Increases warmth for hands if the player's hands are cold and the player is wielding nothing.
 - ```RAD_PROOF``` This piece of clothing completely protects you from radiation.
 - ```RAD_RESIST``` This piece of clothing partially protects you from radiation.
 - ```RAINPROOF``` Prevents the covered body-part(s) from getting wet in the rain.
+- ```RESTRICT_HANDS``` Prevents the player from wielding a weapon two-handed, forcing one-handed use if the weapon permits it.
 - ```SKINTIGHT``` Undergarment layer.
 - ```STURDY``` This clothing is a lot more resistant to damage than normal.
 - ```SUN_GLASSES``` Prevents glaring when in sunlight.